picrust/picrust/doc/source/tutorials/metagenome_prediction.rst

 This tutorial explains how to predict a microbial community metagenome using PICRUST, based on 16S (or other marker gene) data as detailed in :ref:`otu_picking_tutorial`.

-Please note that PICRUSt by default uses the relatively new `biom`_ format for representing OTU tables and Gene tables (e.g. KOs by samples).
+**BIOM Format**

+* Please note that PICRUSt by default uses the relatively new `biom`_ format for representing OTU tables and Gene tables (e.g. KOs by samples).
 This `has several benefits <http://biom-format.org/documentation/biom_format.html#motivation-for-the-biom-format>`_ including easier integration with other software (e.g. QIIME and others in the future) and allows embedding of extra metadata about both the samples and observations (OTUs/KOs).
-**However, PICRUSt also allow users to input OTU tables and export PICRUSt predictions in tab-delimited format by using the ``-f`` option (see below).**
+* **However, PICRUSt also allow users to input OTU tables and export PICRUSt predictions in tab-delimited format by using the '-f' option (see below).**
-In addition, users can always convert to/from biom format to tab-delimited format using BIOM's built in `conversion script <http://biom-format.org/documentation/biom_conversion.html>`_.
+* In addition, users can always convert to/from biom format to tab-delimited format using BIOM's built in `conversion script <http://biom-format.org/documentation/biom_conversion.html>`_.

 Requirements
 ------------